Confidentiality arrangement

 MRA and collaboration on GMP compliance

-The EU and Canada signed a MRA on GMP.
+The EU and Canada signed a mutual recognition agreement (MRA) on good manufacturing practice (GMP).
 This allows EU authorities and their Canadian counterparts to:

 • rely on each other's GMP inspections;